American Studies

 • The other two seminars may be in American Studies or Ethnic Studies, or they may include seminars outside the department that are linked to the student's focus area.

 • Two of the ten courses must be AMST or ETHN courses that have been tagged with a specific scholarly method.
 Each class must be tagged with a different method.
-These methods-tagged courses can count for any other concentration requirement (for instance, your Junior Seminar course might also carry a methods tag, depending on the topic and instructor).
-The concentration advisor will have a current list of methods-tagged courses.
+These methods-tagged courses can count for any other concentration requirement (for instance, your required senior seminar might carry a methods tag, depending on the topic and instructor).

 • Up to three courses from outside of AMST and ETHN may count toward the concentration if linked to the focus area (in consultation with the concentration advisor).